-To book Andreas Ekström (Sweden) please contact a JLA agent.
+To book Andreas Ekström (Sweden) please contact your JLA Agent.

 Andreas has become one of Europe’s leading digital futurists.
 His best-selling book, The Google Code, explores a company that has become culturally, technologically and commercially one of the most important in history.
 He tackles the intersection between building a successful business and striving towards a more equal digital society.